 In a landmark case, the Iowa Supreme Court decided that latex allergy/sensitivity claims are to be considered work related accidents rather than occupational diseases and that sensitized workers are entitled to receive workers' compensation benefits including those for loss of functional ability.
 The Court's decision to pinpoint the reaction to a specific event rather than to a long period of occupational exposure will make it easier, less complicated, and less costly for injured workers to claim benefits.
-St. Luke's Hospital, et al v.
-Gray, No. 98-892, decided January 20, 2000 (2000 WL 42481).
+St. Luke's Hosp. v.
+Gray, 604 NW 2d 646 - Iowa: Supreme Court 2000, No. 98-892, decided January 20, 2000 (2000 WL 42481).

-The Court's decision was rendered in the case of Debra Gray who became a registered nurse in 1988 and who began to experience latex allergy symptoms while employed at St. Luke's Hospital in April, 1993.
+The Court's decision was rendered in the case of Debra Gray, who became a registered nurse in 1988 and who began to experience latex allergy symptoms while employed at St. Luke's Hospital in April 1993.
 She sought treatment and was advised by her physician to avoid latex products and to modify her work environment.
 She would no longer be able to work with patients or in any work environment containing latex products.
-In January, 1995 the nurse filed a workers' compensation claim and the hearing official rendered a favorable decision in September, 1996.
+In January 1995, the nurse filed a workers' compensation claim, and the hearing officer rendered a favorable decision in September 1996.
 The trial court found that the former nurse contracted a latex allergy due to the nature of her work and awarded her permanent partial disability benefits amounting to 35% of partial disability.

-In rendering its decision, the Iowa Supreme Court held that the worker suffered an accident at work which resulted in such symptoms as: itching, swelling, edema of the eyelids, sneezing, nasal congestion, coughing, tightness in the chest, shortness of breath and wheezing.
+In rendering its decision, the Iowa Supreme Court held that the worker suffered an accident at work which resulted in such symptoms as itching, swelling, edema of the eyelids, sneezing, nasal congestion, coughing, tightness in the chest, shortness of breath, and wheezing.
 The Court reasoned that latex reactions should be considered injuries for purposes of workers' compensation and should not be considered occupational diseases resulting from prolonged exposures at work.
-The Court relied upon several similar cases in other jurisdictions including: a baker who developed a rash from dough, Hardin's Bakeries, Inc., 64 So.2d 705 (Miss.
+The Court relied upon several similar cases in other jurisdictions, including a baker who developed a rash from the dough, Hardin's Bakeries, Inc. v.
+Martin, 293 F. Supp.
+1129 - Dist.
+Court, SD Mississippi 1967, 64 So.2d 705 (Miss.
 1953); a worker who developed asthma, Vogt v.
 Ford Motor Co., 138 S.W.
 684 (Mo.Ct.
 App.
 1940) and an employee who suffered an allergic reaction to paint, National Underground Storage v.
 Workmen's Compensation Appeal Bd., 658 A.2d 1389 (Pa.Commw.Ct.
 1955).

-In determining the amount of disability payable to the injured nurse, the Iowa Court relied upon not only her lost earning potential but also such factors as: age, education, qualifications, experience and ability to engage in employment in the health care industry.
-In arising at its decision, the court considered both what the sensitized nurse was unable to do following the latex reaction and her ability to be gainfully employed.
+In determining the amount of disability payable to the injured nurse, the Iowa Court relied upon not only her lost earning potential but also such factors as age, education, qualifications, experience, and ability to engage in employment in the healthcare industry.
+In arising its decision, the court considered both what the sensitized nurse was unable to do following the latex reaction and her ability to be gainfully employed.